Can Stevia Trigger Insulin

 There are a few ways you can add stevia in your foods and beverages.
 If you have its fresh leaves, you can make an herbal tea along with some mint leaves.
 You can boil its leaves and add stevia extract into your beverage.
 Just taste-test your drink first to make sure it's not too sweet.

-You can also convert its dried leaves into powder sweetener.
+You can also convert dried stevia leaves into powder sweetener.
 Just bundle the leaves and hang them outside to dry.
 Strip the leaves from the stems and powderize them using a blender or coffee grinder.
-Store the powder in an airtight container and use it to sweeten your recipes and drinks.
+Store the stevia powder in an airtight container and use it to sweeten your recipes and drinks.

 You can also turn the sweetener into syrup.
 Use the dried leaves and soak them in a cup of warm water.
 Place the mixture into an airtight container and leave it for 24 hours before straining the leaves.
 You can even cook the strained solution on low heat so it becomes more concentrated.
 Store the syrup in your fridge as it can last for several years.